Tips To Make Sure Your Garage Is Ready for Fall

 Review the User Manual for Any Special Instructions

 Each piece of equipment may have item-specific maintenance tips to follow before storing it for the fall.
-Make sure to consult the manual to ensure you are able to keep it in tip top condition.
+Don't assume that every item is the same.
+For instance, while portable generators might not have specified a need to be prepped for winter / cold weather use, a new one might.
+To eliminate accidental damage and ensure long life of your expensive gear, make sure to consult the manual to ensure you are able to keep it in tip-top condition!